01Be Selective in Taking Advice

 05The Old Stand-By Advice Still Works

 The tried-and-true advice to get a good night's sleep and arrive early and fresh still applies.
 It is rare that burning the midnight oil helps if it is the midnight before the exam.
 Consider advice such as limiting your caffeine, sugar and alcohol intake in the hours leading up to your exam.
 If you're unfamiliar with the location where the exam will be administered, it's a good idea to plan a drive-by a few days before your test date so that the anxiety of getting lost doesn't hinder your chances of passing the exam.

-Top 5 Study Tips for The Real Estate License Exam
+Top 5 Tips to Help You Study Real Estate

-Focus in study methods aimed at helping you pass the real estate exam
+Proven study methods aimed at helping you pass the real estate license exam

 You will gain a lot of real-world, practical knowledge from your broker and mentor agents once you start working as a real estate agent.
 But to get your license, you will need to complete a real estate course, pass the end-of-course exam administered by the course provider and pass your state's licensing exam.